 - Stable management team and fair practices

 Because COC values family, staff members are encouraged to properly balance home and work lives.
 One way this is accomplished is through the many different work schedules available.
 COC has positions available all hours of the day, seven days per week.
 Some programs have standard 8-hour shifts while others have 24-hour shifts where employees work only two or three days per week with compensated sleeping time and “free time” during the day.
 These work schedules provide great flexibility to our staff members.

 Training and Development

 COC does not require any prior experience in disability services for any positions.
 COC provides a comprehensive training program that gives staff the tools necessary to succeed.
 In addition to the initial orientation and training period, COC invests heavily in ongoing internal and external training events and seminars and provide an on-site training library.

 Benefits and Compensation

 COC offers competitive wages and benefits for full-time and part-time positions.
 Compensation is at a level that leads the disability services market and is weighted toward longevity of service.
-Other benefits include paid time off, medical and dental insurance, life insurance, short-term and long-term disability, retirement, educational assistance, employee assistance program, and numerous other supplemental benefits.
+Other benefits include paid time off, medical and dental insurance, life insurance, short-term and long-term disability, retirement, employee assistance program, and numerous other supplemental benefits.
 A Staff Enhancement Fund allows staff to enjoy various perks and incentives throughout their employment at COC.